Science Communications & Marketing Mgr

 Faculty of Science, Agriculture & Engineering (SAgE)

-My primary role in the Faculty of Science, Agriculture & Engineering (SAgE) at Newcastle University is to lead on the interpretation and dissemination of information relating to research, teaching and engagement activity and its outcomes to a wide range of internal and external stakeholders, and specialist and non-specialist audiences.
+My primary role in the Faculty of Science, Agriculture & Engineering (SAgE) at Newcastle University is to lead on the interpretation and dissemination of information relating to research, teaching and engagement activity and its outcomes to a wide range of internal and external stakeholders.

-I have a special interest in the UN Sustainable Development Goals and work in collaboration with the Newcastle University Institute for Sustainability to communicate research relevant to the Goals for policy, industry and public audiences.
+I have a special interest in the UN Sustainable Development Goals and work in collaboration with the Newcastle University Global Challenges Academy to communicate research relevant to the goals for policy, industry and public audiences.

 Main Duties & Responsibilities: